 - Portable Generator Safety: Read tips from the NFPA about how to safely use a portable generator at your home.

 What to Expect After a Fire

-The consequences of a house fire can surprise you, giving new importance to preventing them in the first place.
+The consequences of a house fire and cost to repair fire and smoke damage can surprise you, giving new importance to preventing them in the first place.
 After a fire, you need to:

 - Hire a disaster recovery service to safely inspect, assess and repair your home while working with your insurance company to file the paperwork and stay on budget.
 They can often complete more than one of the tasks below in the process.

 - Repair water damage that might have occurred while the fire was being put out.

 - Clean up soot, get rid of fire-damaged belongings and find a fire restoration service near you to assess the extent of the damage.

 - Clean air ducts and vents as well as filters on your furnace or air conditioning systems.

 - Get rid of smoke damage by cleaning and painting walls and deodorizing any materials that hold the smell.